 Subdivision & stratification proposals

-Home > Homes & building > Property Development > Development Process Overview > Subdivision & stratification proposals
+Home > Homes & building > Property Development > Planning and Development > Subdivision & stratification proposals

 Know your role in protecting BC's archaeological sites.
 If you are planning on developing your property, please review our City of Kelowna Bulletin on Archaeological Sites.
 For more information you can visit the Province of BC's Archaeology Branch website and review the Provincial Property Owner Brochure to learn your responsibilities as a property owner.